-An average sized ghost pepper is about 1/3 ounce, so be sure to plan your recipes accordingly.
+An average sized pepper is about 1/3 ounce, so be sure to plan your recipes accordingly.

 Ghost Pepper Recipes

-I love cooking with ghost peppers and have a number of spicy ghost pepper recipes to share with you.
+I love cooking with ghost peppers and have a number of spicy foods recipes to share with you.
 Here is a list of recipes: